MicrosoftDocs/architecture-center/docs/guide/multitenant/service/azure-ad-b2c.md

 You should consider a shared Azure AD B2C tenant when:

 - You don't have data residency requirements or strict data isolation requirements.
-- Your application's needs are within the Azure AD B2C [service limits](/azure/active-directory-b2c/service-limits?pivots=b2c-custom-policy#userconsumption-related-limits).
+- Your application requirements are within the Azure AD B2C [service limits](/azure/active-directory-b2c/service-limits?pivots=b2c-custom-policy#userconsumption-related-limits).
 - If you have federated identity providers, you can use [Home Realm Discovery](#home-realm-discovery) to automatically select a provider for a user to sign in with, or it's acceptable for users to manually select one from a list.
 - You have a unified sign-in experience for all application tenants.
 - Your end users need to access more than one application tenant by using a single account.